NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 ## Submission Format

 **This is an individual submission.** Each student must submit their own work independently.
+Remember, you will be providing (and receiving) peerfeedback on submissions.
+While we grade as well, peer feedback is an important part of collaborative work.
+Your peers will provide feedback on how easy your submission is to navigate and read (in PDF format).

 Your submission must be a **single PDF file** named: `lab2_<your_netid>.pdf`

+You are welcome to use any text editor of choice here, you do not have to use markdown tables.
 Structure your submission as follows:

 ```
 LAB 2 SUBMISSION